modl-uclouvain/PseudoDojo-verification-scripts/README.md

 ### pseudopotential_check.py
 The function *pd_check* in this script can check GHOST(-) states and other fatal ERROR happens in ONCVPSP pseudopotential generation.
 The report will store in dojo-error-report-{accuracy}.txt.

-The function *pd_compare" can check the parameter consistency of files among input file *.in* and output files *.out*, *.psp8*, *.upf*.
+The function *pd_compare* can check the parameter consistency of files among input file *.in* and output files *.out*, *.psp8*, *.upf*.
 This function can also compare input parameters between two PseudoDojo pseudopotential families.
 The comparison results will be exported in dojo-comparison-report-{accuracy}.txt

 ### temporary_djson_for_testing.py
 For eos-workflow to verificate PseudoDojo ONCVPSP pseudopotentials, those pseudopotentials are stored in ONCVPSP family "ONCVPSP-XC-R-PDvx.x:accuracy".
 When you want to verify specific element in that ONCVPSP family.
 The f"{accuracy}.djson" file will help atomate2+abipy to find where stores the pseudopotential of that element and also the recommend cutoff energy hints.
 In addition, f"{accuracy}.djson" file also provide basic informations for each pseudopotentials.
 Thus, f"{accuracy}.djson" is the kernel file stored in the main branch of "ONCVPSP-XC-R-PDvx.x".
 One "ONCVPSP-XC-R-PDvx.x" folder may contains different accuracy elements.